QuentinRa/blog.quentinra.dev/tools/git/index.md

 ## Git master

-You may, like me, hear about these commands so I'm adding them here, but unfortunately I didn't use even one of them yet 🙄
+You may, like me, hear about these commands, so I'm adding them here, but unfortunately, I didn't use even one of them yet 🙄

 * **Searching a bug** with [git bisect](master/bisect.md) 🐛